-- an error was made in scheduling please contact your counselor immediately! - failure to pass a course required for graduation - failure to meet a prerequisite, necessitating a change - passing (or failing) a summer school course, warranting a schedule change - to meet the requirements for a specific college, scholarship, career, or academic program - an appropriate change in placement (e.g. from regular to modified, or from honors to regular).
+- an error was made in scheduling please contact your counselor immediately - failure to pass a course required for graduation - failure to meet a prerequisite, necessitating a change - passing (or failing) a summer school course, warranting a schedule change - to meet the requirements for a specific college, scholarship, career, or academic program - an appropriate change in placement (e.g. from regular to modified, or from honors to regular).
 Students who are inappropriately placed in a course may be moved to another course with the recommendation of the teacher and parent/guardian consent, within the first five (5) instructional days of the trimester.
 After five instructional days have passed, the student must remain in the class until the end of the trimester, unless the teacher's permission has been obtained prior to the eighth day.
-Any other changes must be approved by the principal.
+Any other changes must be approved by the principal. - seniors can change an elective to another elective that is offered the same period

 Because schedule changes will no longer be made, except for in the above circumstances, please give your full attention and consideration when completing your Course Request Form.
-No course change requests will be completed after May 1st.
+No course change requests will be completed after March 15.